Scouting for SCN in stunted or yellow soybeans,

 Never try to pull up a plant to see SCN, you'll lose too much of the root system and strip off the nematode females as you pull the root system through the soil.
 Gently shake excess soil from the root system.

 Check the root system for adult SCN females.
 They will be a lot smaller than the nitrogen-fixing nodules, about the size of the period at the end of a printed sentence.
 They will be white or light yellow and lemon-shaped.
+A magnifying glass or land lens might help you see the females.
+SCN females are easier to see in dark soils than in light soils

 Where to sample

-If you are scouting a field that has never been checked for SCN, consider that SCN can be in a field for many years without the tops of the plants becoming yellow or stunted.
+I f you are scouting a field that has never been checked for SCN, consider that SCN can be in a field for many years without the tops of the plants becoming yellow or stunted.
 For this reason, it is a good idea to include healthy-looking plants in your scouting.
 A good place to start are in areas that have a higher risk for SCN, such as

-• near a field entrance
+near a field entrance

 • areas that have been flooded at one time